 The Seaview Trail loop is one of the East Bay’s most enjoyable short hikes.
 The first half of the hike passes through attractive open meadows and woods.
 The real payoff, though, is the last half of the hike, where the trail reaches a peak with great views of San Francisco Bay and San Pablo Reservoir before descending through some very nice groves of ridgetop trees.
 The loop is entirely on dirt roads.

-This is one of Tilden’s more popular hikes; on a nice summer day you might pass a group every 5 minutes or so.
-However, parking usually isn’t a problem.
+This has always been one of Tilden’s more popular hikes, but it’s become even more popular in recent years.
+On a nice summer day you might pass a group every 2–3 minutes or so.
+The parking lot fills up on weekends, but there are usually spaces in one of the pullouts a few yards down the road.

-The hike gets off to a good start as, after leaving the parking lot and crossing through a nice picnic area, the trail begins to climb through an open meadow with views of the surrounding conifer- and eucalyptus-clad hills.
-Tilden’s unique variegated look, its open meadows streaked with little patches of woodland made of an unusual variety of trees, is at its best here.
+The hike gets off to a good start; after leaving the parking lot and crossing through a nice picnic area, the trail begins to climb through an open meadow with views of the surrounding conifer- and eucalyptus-clad hills.
+Tilden’s unique patchwork look, its open meadows streaked with little patches of woodland made of an unusual variety of trees, is at its best here.

 The trail enters a stand of trees and then starts to descend, eventually reaching another parking lot.
 Staying to your left, walk through the parking lot and take the dirt road on the other side.